some-natalie/some-natalie/_posts/2022-12-12-arch-guide-to-selfhosted-actions.md

 **Bare metal** comes with the upside of simpler management for end-user software licenses tied to hardware or supporting specialized devices.
 In a diverse enterprise user base, there is always a project or two that needs a GPU cluster or specialized Mac hardware to their organization or repository.
 Planning to support this at least as an edge case is a good choice for that reason.
 However, it comes with the cost of owning and operating the hardware 24/7 even if it isn't in use that entire time.
 Since one runner agent corresponds to one job, an agent on a beefy machine will still only run one job to completion before picking up the next one.
 If the workloads are primarily targeted to the hardware needed, this isn't a problem, but it can be inefficient if not considered at an enterprise scale.

 **Virtual machines** are simple to manage using a wide variety of existing enterprise tooling at all stages of their lifecycle.
 They can be as isolated or shared across users as you'd like.
 Each runner is another VM to manage that isn't fundamentally different from existing CI build agents, web or database servers, etc.  There are some community options to scale them up or down as needed, such as [Terraform](https://github.com/philips-labs/terraform-aws-github-runner) or [Ansible](https://github.com/MonolithProjects/ansible-github_actions_runner), if that's desired.
-The hypervisor that manages the VM infrastructure handles resource allocation in the datacenter or it's :sparkles: magically handled :sparkles: by a private cloud provider such as Azure or AWS.
+The hypervisor that manages the VM infrastructure handles resource allocation in the datacenter or it's ✨ magically handled ✨ by a private cloud provider such as Azure or AWS.

 **Kubernetes** provides a scalable and reproducible environment for containerized workloads.
 Declarative deployments and the ephemeral nature of pods used as runner agents creates fewer "works on this agent and not that one" problems by not allowing configuration to drift, but there's a few anti-patterns to be aware of (discussed [here](https://some-natalie.dev/blog/kubernetes-for-enterprise-ci/)).
 There are a lot of advantages to using Kubernetes (outlined [here](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)), but it is more complicated than the other options.
 A managed provider removes some of that complexity.

-Some GitHub Actions ship as Dockerfiles ([documentation](https://docs.github.com/en/actions/creating-actions/about-custom-actions)), meaning the workload builds and runs in the container it defines.
+> Some GitHub Actions ship as Dockerfiles ([documentation](https://docs.github.com/en/actions/creating-actions/about-custom-actions)), meaning the workload builds and runs in the container it defines.
 Whichever path is chosen here, a container runtime should be part of the solution if these jobs are required.
 This could mean Docker-in-Docker (requiring privileged pods) for Kubernetes-based solutions.
-{: .notice--info}
+{: .prompt-info}

-:information_desk_person: **Opinion** - Whatever is currently in use is probably the best path forward.
+> 💁 **Opinion** - Whatever is currently in use is probably the best path forward.
 Doing this means every team involved (operations, security, resource management, etc) already has processes for building and maintaining things without creating exceptions or new processes.
 I hesitate to recommend a total infrastructure rebuild for a few more servers in racks, or VMs, or container deployments.
 Managed providers of VM infrastructure or Kubernetes clusters take away the hardware management aspect of this.
+{: .prompt-tip}

 ### Persistence